MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ## Handling Event Hubs exceptions

-All Event Hubs exceptions are wrapped in an [AmqpException][AmqpException].
-They often have an underlying AMQP error code which specifies whether an error should be retried.
-For retryable errors (ie. `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries attempt to recover from these errors based on the retry options specified when instantiating the client.
+All Event Hubs exceptions are wrapped in an [AmqpException](/java/api/com.azure.core.amqp.exception.amqpexception).
+They often have an underlying AMQP error code that specifies whether an error should be retried.
+For retryable errors (that is, `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries attempt to recover from these errors based on the retry options specified when instantiating the client.
 To configure retry options, follow the sample [publish events to specific partition](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/src/samples/java/com/azure/messaging/eventhubs/PublishEventsToSpecificPartition.java).
-If the error is non-retryable, there is some configuration issue that needs to be resolved.
+If the error is nonretryable, there's some configuration issue that needs to be resolved.

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions](/azure/event-hubs/event-hubs-messaging-exceptions) guidance.

 ### Finding relevant information in exception messages

-An [AmqpException][AmqpException] contains three fields which describe the error.
+An [AmqpException](/java/api/com.azure.core.amqp.exception.amqpexception) contains the following three fields, which describe the error:

 * **getErrorCondition**: The underlying AMQP error.
-A description of the errors can be found in the [AmqpErrorCondition][AmqpErrorCondition] javadocs or the [OASIS AMQP 1.0 spec](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-types-v1.0-os.html).
+For a description of the errors, see the [AmqpErrorCondition Enum](/java/api/com.azure.core.amqp.exception.amqperrorcondition) documentation or the [OASIS AMQP 1.0 spec](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-types-v1.0-os.html).
 * **isTransient**: Whether or not trying to perform the same operation is possible.
 SDK clients apply the retry policy when the error is transient.
 * **getErrorContext**: Information about where the AMQP error originated:
   * [LinkErrorContext](/java/api/com.azure.core.amqp.exception.linkerrorcontext): Errors that occur in either the send/receive link.